fkyprianou/deved-platform/content/blog/en/integrate-simple-vonage-app-with-openai-api.md

 Sign in/Sign up for free [developer.vonage.com](https://developer.vonage.com/)
 In order to be able to use the [Vonage Voice API](https://developer.vonage.com/voice/voice-api/overview), you'll have to create a [Vonage Application](https://developer.vonage.com/application/overview) from the developer portal.

-A Vonage application contains the security and configuration information you need to interact with the Vonage Voice APIs.

 All requests to the Vonage Voice API require authentication.
 Therefore, you should generate a private key with the Application API, which allows you to create JSON Web Tokens (JWT) to make the requests.
 For demo purposes, we will use the API key and API Secret.